FCE Speaking Archives - EngExam.info

 — 2.2 Part 2 tips and useful phrases

-4. Part 4 – Discussing and developing topic from Part 3 (4 minutes)
+4. Part 4: Discussing and developing the topic from Part 3 (4 minutes)

 5. FCE Speaking marking criteria

-Keep your answers fairly short – two or three sentences at most.
-Make sure to stick to the topic at hand.
-They have to sound natural – do not use any memorised responses as they are easy to spot and this can often lead to a lower mark.
-Rehearsed answers might also be not about the question asked as there is considerable variety in the questions, even though the range of topics is quite limited.
+Keep your answers fairly short — two or three sentences should be enough.
+Stick to the topic you get in your question.
+Your answers should sound natural — do not use any memorised responses.
+Such answers are easy to spot and can often lead to a lower mark.
+Rehearsed answers might also not be about the question asked, as there is considerable variety in questions, even though the range of topics is quite limited.

-For better or worse, there are no helpful phrases or tricks for FCE Speaking Part 1 as this part focuses on your general ability to talk about general familiar topics.
+For better or worse, there are no helpful phrases or tricks for FCE Speaking Part 1, as this part tests your general ability to talk about familiar topics.
 You might want to see it as a warm-up before the more challenging parts of FCE Speaking.

 Part 1 sample questions and answers